manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 - The system should be developed having in mind the need to easily support other kinds of tests.

-- The application must allow ordering the clients by TIN and by name.

-- The application should run on all platforms for which there exists a Java Virtual Machine.
 ### _Auditability_

 ### _Compatibility_

+- The application should run on all platforms for which there exists a Java Virtual Machine.

 ### _Configurability_

 - The ordering algorithm to be used by the application must be defined through a configuration file.

+- The application must allow ordering the clients by TIN and by name.

 - The brute-force algorithm to be used by the application must be defined through a configuration file.

 ### _Installability_
-- The application will be deployed to a machine with 8GB of RAM.

 ### _Localizability_